Places to visit in Limassol

 There are also plenty of private villas and apartments to choose from, in more relaxing and quiet areas, often overlooking the Mediterranean.
 Most villas offer accommodation for a minimum of four guests and can be surprisingly good value for money, especially during the peak season.

 If you are looking for holidays during the summer months and you are looking for a great accommodation near the beach, you should book well ahead.
 Great choices include the Four Seasons Hotel, the Amathus Beach Hotel, the Amara Hotel, the Royal Apollonia Beach Hotel and the Mediterranean Beach Hotel, all of which stand alongside Limassol’s beachfront.

 Search your stay using the interactive map below or visit booking.com!

 All Hotels & Vacation Rentals at the lowest Price available online!

 Search and find the best flight deals online Compare airfares from 728 airlines and hundreds of travel sites.

 Explore the island on your pace with a car.
 Search and compare 900 companies for the best car rental deals.

 On the other hand, there are also many, on the more budget side, options.
 A few gastropubs, the restaurants both around the Medieval Castle and in the old city, some known chain restaurants in the Limassol Marina, as well as lovely bistros and cute restaurants, delicatessens, lunch and brunch spots.

 Furthermore many of the bars, wine bars and beach bars serve very good food.
-Along the coastal line and inside the city, the fish restaurants are a must visit, when you are in Limassol.
-Finally, you should also taste the food in the traditional taverns and kebab houses, both in and a bit outside the city.
+Along the coastal line and inside the city, fish restaurants are a must visit.
+Finally, you should also taste the food in the local restaurants and kebab houses, both in and a bit outside the city.
 Limassolians are proud of their restaurants and they have every right to!